Sonnet 24

 Sonnet 24 is one of 154 sonnets written by the English playwright and poet William Shakespeare, and is a part of the Fair Youth sequence.

 In the sonnet, Shakespeare treats the commonplace Renaissance conceit connecting heart and eye.
 Although it relates to other sonnets that explore this theme, Sonnet 24 is considered largely imitative and conventional.

 Structure

-Sonnet 24 is an English or Shakespearean sonnet.
+Sonnet 24 is a typical English or Shakespearean sonnet.
 English sonnets contain fourteen lines, including three quatrains and a final couplet.
 It follows the typical rhyme scheme of the form ABAB CDCD EFEF GG, and is written in iambic pentameter, a type of poetic metre based on five pairs of metrically weak/strong syllabic positions per line.
 Line ten exemplifies a regular iambic pentameter: